Skip to content

 7. For Name, enter a name for your state machine.

-8. To run the state machine and related resources, select a role.
-It's best practice to select a role with the least privilege.
-Also, include only the permissions that are necessary for your IAM policies.
+8. Select a role to run the state machine and related resources.
+Use a role with least privilege and include only the permissions necessary for your AWS Identity and Access Management (IAM) policies.
 The following example policies include only the necessary permissions:

 ECS policy: